toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

 </div>
 ```

-Run `ember server` (or `ember serve` or even `ember s` for short) from the shell to start the Ember development server,
+Now run `ember server` (or `ember serve` or even `ember s` for short) on your command line to start
-and then go to [`http://localhost:4200/about`](http://localhost:4200/about) to see our new app in action!
+the Ember development server and then go to [`http://localhost:4200/about`](http://localhost:4200/about) to
+see our new page in action!

 ## A Contact Route

-Let's create another route with details for contacting the company.
+Now let's create another route with contact details for the company.
-Once again, we'll start by generating a route, a route handler, and a template.
+Once again, we'll start by generating a route:

 ```shell
 ember g route contact
 ```

-The output from this command shows a new `contact` route in `app/router.js`,
-and a corresponding route handler in `app/routes/contact.js`.
+Here again, we add a new `contact` route in `app/router.js` and generate a route handler in `app/routes/contact.js`.

-In the route template `/app/templates/contact.hbs`, we can add the details for contacting our Super Rentals HQ:
+In the route template `/app/templates/contact.hbs`, let's add our contact details:

 ```app/templates/contact.hbs
 <div class="jumbo">